 There's also information on help the tribunal can give a landlord in exercising the right to enter.

-From April 2020, the Scottish government is introducing minimum efficiency standards for private rented homes.
+The Scottish government is going to introduce minimum efficiency standards for private rented homes.

 You should check Home Energy Scotland - support for private landlords for free and impartial support and advice.
 Financial help might be available.